Innofactor/Innofactor.SuomiFiIdentificationClient/README.md

 **Note:**
 The client was created for a specific use case and is provided "as is".
 Pull requests and suggestions for generalizing the usage are welcome.

+* Targets .NET Standard 2.1, see other release branches for 2.0 support
 * Only HTTP Redirect binding is supported.

 ## Usage example